 2. Soft costs

-Soft costs include design and other services that might be needed for a project, but aren’t directly tied to the building or materials.
+Soft costs, also called indirect costs, include design and other services that might be needed for a project, but aren’t directly tied to the building or materials.
 Architectural and engineering costs, insurance and bonds, and legal and accounting fees are included here.

 3. General conditions